UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 Before starting with this tutorial clone the <https://github.com/OpenTOSCA/opentosca-docker> repository and read through the relevant sections of the README once (e.g. the first two sections, tips and tricks and troubleshooting).

-If the modeled node should be comitted to a repository it is best to use a local repository (see <https://github.com/OpenTOSCA/opentosca-docker/blob/main/docs/advanced-how-to.md#how-to-use-an-existing-local-winery-repository>).
+If the modeled node should be committed to a repository, it is best to use a local repository (see <https://github.com/OpenTOSCA/opentosca-docker/blob/main/docs/advanced-how-to.md#how-to-use-an-existing-local-winery-repository>).
-For this tutorial only the winery container needs to be started.
+For this tutorial, only the winery container needs to be started.

 **Table of contents**